Eschatologue/CM_wiki/docs/spells/description/core/level-2.md

 You create a floating, spectral force that resembles a weapon of your choice and lasts for the duration.
 The force appears within range in a space of your choice, and you can immediately make one melee spell attack against one creature within 5 feet of the force.
 On a hit, the target takes Force damage equal to 1d8 plus your spellcasting ability modifier.

-As a Bonus Action on your later turns, you can move the force up to 20 feet and repeat the attack against a creature within 5 feet of it.
+As a **:rsc-b: Bonus Action**{ .rsc } on your later turns, you can move the force up to 20 feet and repeat the attack against a creature within 5 feet of it.

 ***Using a Higher-Level Spell Slot.*** The damage increases by 1d8 for every slot level above 2.